Why is Prayer Important?

 Every relationship you have is based on communication.
 Most times, this communication is conversation, speaking or writing with words.
 There are other forms as well, of course, and there are some things that simply cannot be expressed.

 Once upon a time, we were separated from God.
-No one could approach Him, except a rare few on rare occasions.
+No one could approach Him, except on special occasions.
 Moses is particularly noteworthy as he spoke with God face to face, as to a friend.
 Other than that, there was a clear separation in which God resided in the tabernacle or temple in Jerusalem, and only the high priest could enter the innermost parts, the residence of God in the Holy of Holies, and then only once per year.

 But God knew that this would not do, and from the moment our ancient parents Adam and Eve first sinned a plan was put into motion.
 This plan culminated in the death and resurrection of the one perfect man and God, Jesus Christ.
 By His death we were healed and given the opportunity to meet God the Father in prayer like never before.
 Now God the Holy Spirit dwells in us: our bodies are the new temple.